Azure/portaldocs/portal-sdk/generated/top-extensions-localization-globalization.md

 | Swedish               	| sv           	|
 | Turkish               	| tr           	|

 For more information about internationalization requirements for your extension and the process to get the extension localized see [http://aka.ms/AzureGR](http://aka.ms/AzureGR).
-For onboarding localization, please reach out to Bruno Lewin and the Internationalization team at <a href="mailto:ibiza-interntnl@microsoft.com?subject=Onboarding localization">Internationalization team</a>.
+For onboarding localization, please reach out to the [DevRel Global Experiences Localization team](mailto:drlocprodpm@microsoft.com).

 <a name="localization-localizing-build"></a>
 ### Localizing build